Novanard/Hazlash/README.md

 Hazlash is meant to be run through Expo during development/demo.

 1. Open the project in your IDE.
+2. Clone the repository and enter the project folder.
-2. Run `npm install`.
+3. Run `npm install`.
-3. Run `npx expo start`.
+4. Run `npx expo start`.
-4. To use the web version, open the localhost link shown in the terminal.
+5. To use the web version, open the localhost link shown in the terminal.
-5. To use a phone, install Expo Go, press `s` in the Expo terminal to switch to Expo Go, and scan the QR code.
+6. To use a phone, install Expo Go, press `s` in the Expo terminal to switch to Expo Go, and scan the QR code.

 That is all you need for the current version.
-There is no backend server or production deployment setup required.
+There is no backend server or extra setup.

 ## App Configuration